dcancelmo/DFA_NFA_DFA--NFA/README.txt

 ReadMe file

 Instructions:
-To build the executable file use the terminal while in the project directory and type-
+To build the executable file and to run it at the same time all in one command use the terminal while in the project directory and type-

 	make